-The Library's Oral History collections comprise close to 1,600 interviews; please consult our collection overviews.
+The Library's Oral History collections comprise more than 1,600 interviews.
 The Library's main research room houses name and subject indexes to all open oral history interviews as well as print transcripts of open interviews – many of which may be borrowed via interlibrary loan.
 Researchers may also browse oral history interviews on our website, a growing number of which has been fully transcribed in electronic form.

 For more information please contact Kennedy.Library@nara.gov or 617.514.1629.